-To overcome these barriers, the 3 Category Approach and Workbook has been created by Indigenous researchers, communicators and designers.
+To overcome these barriers, the Three-Category Approach and workbook has been created by Indigenous researchers, communicators and designers.
 It aims to guide non-Indigenous researchers and practitioners in their work, helping support Indigenous led projects and make space for co-design.

-The new 3 Category Workbook discusses Indigenous engagement in research in three categories: communicate, collaborate and codesign.
+The Three-Category Approach workbook discusses Indigenous engagement in three categories: communicate, collaborate and co-design.
 Users are guided through each category, given suggested actions to take and prompted to reflect on their work and research approach.

-The stories in the 3 Category Workbook are taken from interviews with researchers associated with the CAUL Hub.
-The 3 Category Approach was incorporated into the Hub's research in 2016 – in recognition of the critical role Indigenous perspectives play in making cities better.
-It is expected that all research projects within the Hub are assessed using the 3 Category Approach, leading to increased communication, collaboration and co-design with Aboriginal and Torres Strait Islander people and organisations.
-The stories in the 3 Category Workbook shine a light on the challenges, opportunities and lessons learnt from participating in Indigenous-led research and two-way sharing.
+The stories in the Three-Category Approach workbook are taken from interviews with researchers associated with the CAUL Hub.
+The Three-Category Approach was incorporated into the Hub's research in 2016 – in recognition of the critical role Indigenous perspectives play in making cities better.
+The stories in the Three-Category Approach Workbook shine a light on the challenges, opportunities and lessons learnt from participating in Indigenous-led research and two-way sharing.

 Some projects benefit more than others from Indigenous perspectives.
 Understanding where your project sits can help guide your process.

-Category 2 projects explore opportunities for two-way transfer of skills and knowledge sharing through
+Category 2 projects involve collaboration and opportunities for knowledge sharing.